chtheolo/DecToHex_service/README.md

 request is processed.
 So, we have our main router with the *'/'* endpoint and every other router follows this.
 In our current application it is implemented only one extra endpoint, the */convert/decTohex*.
 The logic behind the name of the endpoint is that, a user wants to make a number conversion.
 So the first endpoint name should be conversion.
-After that, the endpoint name depending on the user conversion choice.
+After that, the endpoint name is depending on the user conversion choice.
 For example, in this project is developed only decimal to hexadecimal conversion, so the client will hit the */convert/decTohex* endpoint.
 In an other case, we can assume that a client would need a different type of conversion, e.g. a decimal to binary.
 In that case, */conversion/decTobin* endpoint would be responsible for that kind of requests.

 <a name="numbers"></a>
 ### Numbers

 As a result, routing to each endpoint calls functions that will handle those requests.
 For conversion requests, we have the folder *numbers* in which is located an index.js file that contains the functions for POST and GET.
 The post() function gets a client argument which is our decimal number in our case.

 ```javascript